 I think your action beats any charity organization in Singapore. =D

-Beni: The situation you described is one that I have heard many times before from other travelers.
+Beni: The situation you described is one that I have heard many times before from other travellers.
 It’s sad that so many people turn to begging to make a living.
 Those that demand at least $10 makes me think that they are part of some syndicate.
 Begging is probably a lucrative business for some.

 In Singapore most of the needy seem willing to work to earn their keep.
 If I’m not wrong, begging is considered illegal here.
 View all comments by Veron